kikocastroneto/lk_heuristic/README.md

  2. Lookahead (by selecting 'good' edges for swaps)
  3. Reduction (by keeping 'good' edges from being broken)
  4. Non-Sequential exchanges (by executing the double-bridge 4-Opt move)

+### Tour Types

+Classical TSP instances are closed loops, also called Hamiltonian cycles, where last and first nodes are connected together.
+Another type of tours, called Hamiltonian paths, have no connection between starting and ending nodes, but requires a specific solving strategy.
+This package can solve both problems by setting the 'tour_type' parameter at main solve() function.
+The same parameter is used to export the solution file and can be used to plot instances based on their tour types.

 ## How-to-use

 ### TSPLIB